Skip to Content

 Homecoming 2024: Student spirit soars

-Founded in the early 19th century, the annual tradition of homecoming is an autumnal staple for high school students around the country.
-Homecoming began at the University of Missouri as a call for alumni to “come home” and participate in a spirit rally and parade for a crucial game against the college’s football rival, the University of Kansas.
+Founded in the early 19th century, the tradition of homecoming is an autumnal staple for high school students around the country.
+Homecoming was speculated to have begun as a tradition at the University of Missouri as a call for alumni to “come home” to participate in a spirit rally and parade for a crucial game against the college’s football rival, the University of Kansas.

-Since then, homecoming festivities have spread nationwide to college and high schools, and have grown to include popular traditions like the homecoming dance and powderpuff.
-Over the years, Carlmont students across all sorts of programs have worked hard to make homecoming week as spirited as possible.
+Over the years, Carlmont students across various programs have worked hard to make homecoming week as spirited as possible.

-The Associated Student Body (ASB) director, Jim Kelly, credits this with the growth of participation in homecoming events.
+Associated Student Body (ASB) director Jim Kelly credits this with the growth of participation in Homecoming events.

 “There’s a lot more people involved, and I think that’s sort of an overall change to Carlmont,” Kelly said.
 “There are more people involved in the games, the assemblies, the float, the decorations, and more people go to the dance.”